dd86k/aliceserver/README.md

 Why?

-- lldb-mi is generally not available as prebuilt binaries anymore after LLDB 9.0.1.
+- lldb-mi is no longer available as a prebuilt binary after LLDB 9.0.1.
 - lldb-vscode/lldb-dap requires Python.
 - gdb-mi is fine, but GDC is generally unavailable on Windows.
-- gdb-dap uses and requires Python.
+- gdb-dap is written in Python and thus requires it.
 - mago-mi is only available for Windows on x86/AMD64 platforms.
 - Making this server provides a better direction for future Alicedbg features.